furan917/MageComm/README.md

 ## Configuration

-The tool can be configured using a yaml file at `/etc/magecomm/config.yml`(unix) / `%APPDATA%\magecomm\config.yml`(windows)  or by environment variables. lowercase for yml, uppercase for ENV
+The tool can be configured using a yaml or json config file at `/etc/magecomm/`(unix) / `%APPDATA%\magecomm\`(windows)  or by environment variables. lowercase for file based config, uppercase for ENV

 - `MAX_OPERATIONAL_CPU_LIMIT`: Maximum CPU limit of system before we defer processing messages, default: 80
 - `MAX_OPERATIONAL_MEMORY_LIMIT`: Maximum memory limit of system before we defer processing messages, default: 80